mia-platform/documentation/docs/developer_guide/sdk_ios.md

 Now you can safely import the CRUD framework in all the files where you want to use its functionality with the familiar statement:

 ```
-Swift

 import CRUD
 ```

 #### Create, Read, Update, Delete

-Writing and reading operations from and to the BaaS can be done with the CRUD class, which is the maim module of the Framework.
-All the operations are synchronous and asynchronous, in order to give to the developer more flexibility.
+Writing and reading operations from and to the BaaS can be done with the CRUD class, which is the main module of the Framework.
+All the operations are *synchronous* and *asynchronous*, in order to give to the developer more flexibility.

-In order to use the CRUD, it is necessary to instantiate it with the base path of the BaaS and the API secret key.
+To use the CRUD, it is necessary to instantiate it with the base path of the BaaS and the API secret key.

 !!! note
     The base path and the API secret will be handed over by your App Angel when the team’s BaaS will be created.

 ```
-Swift

 let crud = CRUD(basePath: "<YourProjectBasePath>", secret: "<YourProjectSecret>")
 ```

 !!! tip
-    Instantiate the CRUD in a singleton class that is always reachable by the other classes of the app.
+    Instantiate the CRUD in a class that is always reachable by the other classes of the app.
 So there isn't the necessity to instantiate it each time you need to operate with the CRUD.

 Through the crud instance is possible to access all the CRUD methods (GET,POST,PATCH and DELETE).
-For example, to perform a GET request to a collection called "Author", it is possible to proceed as follow:
+For example, to perform a GET request to a collection called "**Author**", it is possible to proceed as follow:

 ```
-Swift

 crud.get(collection: "author", queryBuilder: nil)
 ```

-The get method accept a query parameter.
-It is useful to perform mongo query on the objects of the collection.
+The *get* method accept a query parameter.
+It is useful to perform mongo queries on the objects of the collection.
 The query can be passed in two ways:

 * through a string: in this case it is necessary to write manually the mongo query;
-* using the QueryBuilder: it is an object that permits to create complex mongo query using a comfortable interface.
+* using the **QueryBuilder**: it is an object that permits to create complex mongo query using a comfortable interface.

 ```
-Swift

 let query = QueryBuilder().or(queryBuilders: QueryBuilder().equals(key: "name", value: "Giovanni"), QueryBuilder().equals(key: "name", value: "Carlo"))
 let get = crud.get(collection: "author", queryBuilder: query)
 ```

 Others useful parameters are configurable using the **GET** object.
-For example it is possible to limit the number of returned objects, skip the first n elements, filter the properties and so on.
+For example it is possible to limit the number of returned objects, skip the first **n** elements, filter the properties and so on.

 ```
-Swift

 get.limit(200)
 get.skip(500)
 get.limitProperties(["name","surname","age"])